-CroninProjects.org/ Jahns/ EngGeolCareerPath/ |
+CroninProjects.org/ Jahns/ EngGeolCareerPath/

 Description

-This talk will explain how a person might develop their interest in engineering geology in school, apprentice with a licensed engineering geologist and pass the FG and PG exams, and contribute to society as a professional geologist.
-This will provide an answer to the question "what is engineering geology," by considering some of the geological problems that engineering geologists are involved with (e.g., a myriad of water-related issues, coastal and fluvial erosion/deposition, characterization of active faults, forensic geology, dam siting, work on roads and foundations and pre-development site investigations, et cetera).
+This talk will explain how a person might develop their interest in engineering geology in school, apprentice with a licensed engineering geologist, pass the FG and PG exams, and contribute to society as a professional geologist.
+It will provide an answer to the question "what is engineering geology," by considering some of the geological problems that engineering geologists are involved with (e.g., a myriad of water-related issues, coastal and fluvial erosion/deposition, characterization of active faults, forensic geology, dam siting, work on roads and foundations and pre-development site investigations, et cetera).
 It will highlight the idea that engineering geologists have established communities (AEG, GSA-EEGD, AIPG, SIPES) that provide networking opportunities, continuing education, and support for their members.
-I will also emphasize the universal utility of environmental and engineering geology.
-That is, a person with strong family ties to a given place is likely to be able to work as an engineering geoscientist in or near that place.
-Or, if they feel that job-related travel/relocation is an attractive aspect of career, they can work as an engineering geologist almost anywhere including internationally.

 Professional Association Homepages